Kelly Pratt (musician)

-Kelly Pratt is an arranger and multi-instrumentalist best known for his brass and woodwind work in the bands Beirut, David Byrne & St. Vincent, and Father John Misty.
+Kelly Pratt is an arranger and multi-instrumentalist best known for his brass and woodwind work in the music acts Beirut, Arcade Fire, David Byrne & St. Vincent and Father John Misty.

 Biography

 Born in Lexington, Kentucky, Pratt was a member of Beirut from the band's inception in 2006 until 2012, playing in the live band and on the recordings.
 He joined Montreal's Arcade Fire on their Neon Bible world tour in 2007–2008, playing trumpet, flugelhorn, euphonium, French horn and flute.
 Pratt has also been an arranger and musical director for David Byrne & St. Vincent, leading the brass section for the tour promoting their album Love This Giant.
 He is currently arranger and conductor for Father John Misty.

 In addition to the previous bands he has performed and/or recorded with Coldplay, LCD Soundsystem, Passion Pit, James Iha, The Decemberists, The War on Drugs, The Antlers, Lonnie Holley, and Anthony Braxton, amongst others.

 Pratt is the singer and chief songwriter of Bright Moments, a Brooklyn-based indie rock band.
 Their debut album Natives was released February 21, 2012, on Luaka Bop.